Charleston Roof Help

 Do I need the inspection before filing my insurance claim?

 Yes, in most cases.
-Your insurance adjuster will want documentation of the damage from a qualified professional before approving a claim for storm-related roof repair or replacement.
-Getting an inspection report before the claim is filed gives you a strong foundation and prevents the insurer from low-balling the scope based solely on their adjuster's assessment.
+Your insurance adjuster will want documentation of the damage from a qualified professional before approving a claim.
+Getting an inspection report before you file gives you a strong foundation and prevents the insurer from low-balling the scope based solely on their adjuster's view.

 What if my roof looks okay from the ground after the hurricane?

 Post-hurricane damage is frequently not visible from the ground.
-Seal strip failures, underlayment exposure, and flashing displacement can exist on a roof that appears intact from street level.
-If your home was in the storm path, an inspection is worth doing regardless of what you can see — especially if you want the option to file a claim.
+Seal strip failures, underlayment exposure, and flashing displacement can exist on a roof that appears intact at street level.
+If your home was in the storm path, an inspection is worth doing regardless of what you can see.